 Does Flutter run on the web?

 Flutter web is currently in beta.
-You can repackage existing Flutter code to work on the web preview, but there are some caveats while we’re still in preview.
-Check out the web instructions for more details.
+You can repackage existing Flutter code to work on the web, but there are some caveats while web support is still under development.
+For more details, check out the web instructions.

 Can I use Flutter to build desktop apps?